bensutherland/simple_pop_stats/README_benchmark_appendix.md

  * `LOO` (_in development_)
  * `FST` (_in development_)

-### Step 2: Add baseline inputs
+### 01.(B) Add baseline inputs
 At the root of your new directory, include a [rubias](https://github.com/eriqande/rubias#input-data) baseline and a [genepop](https://genepop.curtin.edu.au/help_input.html#Input) baseline.
 If you are working with microsatellite data, also include a BCF and BSE file matching these.
 Note: these should all be identical in character (e.g., # indiv., # collections, etc.) and produced at the same time.

-For SNPs: Please include the repunits and stock code files used in producing the baseline.
-This is important, as many changes to the baseline will be due to collection naming or repunit delineation - thus, it is important to maintain a record of names and repunits at the time of baseline build.
+**SNP baselines** should also include the repunits and stock code files used to produce the baseline.
+This allows tracking of collection name change or repunit delineation change.

-For microsats: It is strongly recommended to build a `repunits_full.txt` style file in order to apply Display Order, etc. in summarizing the data.
-At minimum, the names.dat file at the time of baseline build should be included to represent collection and region names.
+**microsat baselines** should include a names.dat file here (stock code/groupings), but also recommended to build a `repunits_full.txt`-style file in order to apply Display Order, etc. in summarizing the data.

 Additional files can be stored at the root of this folder, and any that appear here will ultimately be added to md5 listed files in the summary.
 Ultimately, this is meant to store files that led to subsequent summary formats, so it is recommended that these files represent the minimum requirements to re-create the analyses.
-If multiple files do exist, please make it clear why (eg. PBT-base vs. GSI-base if certain collections are used for PBT but dropped from GSI).
+If multiple files exist, please make it clear why in the notes.txt file (see below) (eg. PBT-base vs. GSI-base if certain collections are used for PBT but dropped from GSI).

-### Step 3: Version-change summaries
+### 01.(C) Version-change summaries
-Within the newly created `Baseline_summary` folder, add two files with the following suffixes or file names:
+Add to the `Baseline_summary` folder two files with the following suffixes or file names:
 - `*changes.txt`, a two-column tab-delimited file describing version changes between baselines.
-Append details to previous changes files track changes.
 - `*notes.txt`, a two-column tab-delimited file describing details on specific collections (i.e., known issues)
+**important note:** carry forward changes.txt and notes.txt from previous baseline increments to bring forward previous notes.
+Append new notes to bottom of file.

 Example changes.txt file:
 ```